ap-personal/home-monitor/README.md

 ### Overview

 The ESP32 Environmental Monitor features a bulletproof WiFi reconnection system that automatically handles router outages, power cycles, and network interruptions without any user intervention.
-This enterprise-grade feature ensures continuous operation and data collection even during network instability.
+This enterprise-grade feature ensures continuous operation and data collection even during network instability, while **display and sensor operation continue uninterrupted regardless of router status**.

-### How It Works
+### Key Improvements in Current Version

-#### The Problem We Solved
+#### The Problems We Solved
+**Router Display Issue**: Originally, when the router was on during system startup, the display wouldn't show anything due to WiFi connection blocking the display initialization.

-**Original Issue**: When a router went offline and came back, the ESP32 would remain disconnected because the internal retry counter was stuck at maximum, preventing any reconnection attempts.
+**Router Outage Issue**: When a router went offline and came back, the ESP32 would remain disconnected because the internal retry counter was stuck at maximum, preventing any reconnection attempts.

 **Our Solution**:
+1. **Startup Optimization**: 10-second WiFi delay ensures display works immediately regardless of router status
-1. **Application-Level Monitoring**: The system continuously monitors WiFi connection status
+2. **Application-Level Monitoring**: The system continuously monitors WiFi connection status
-2. **Intelligent Retry Reset**: When attempting reconnection, the system resets the retry counter to enable fresh connection attempts
+3. **Intelligent Retry Reset**: When attempting reconnection, the system resets the retry counter to enable fresh connection attempts
-3. **Non-blocking Reconnection**: Reconnection attempts don't interfere with sensor readings or display updates
+4. **Non-blocking Reconnection**: Reconnection attempts don't interfere with sensor readings or display updates
-4. **Automatic Detection**: Disconnection is detected within 1 second and reconnection begins automatically
+5. **Router Independence**: Display and sensor work perfectly whether router is on, off, or cycling

 ### Reconnection Process Flow